5f0ne/mrlister/README.md

 # Description

-Provides the capability to parse a text, extract all words with a given length and write each word line by line into a new file.
+Reads a text, extracts all words with a given length and writes each word line by line into a new file.

 # Usage